MedICL-VU/Cortical-Shape-Analysis-in-HD/README.md

 Comprehensive cortical shape analysis in Huntington's disease.

-Submitting for publication in *Brain*.
+Submitting for publication in *Human Brain Mapping*.

 ## Requirements:
 - [SurfStat](https://mica-mni.github.io/surfstat/)
-- Stats and ML
+- Stats and ML toolbox (MATLAB)
-- Signal Processing
+- Signal Processing toolbox (MATLAB)

 ## Usage
 1. Run the R pipeline (stat.R) to completion for each feature to obtain the chi-squared values.